SF-Capstone/Available-Aid/README.md

 # V. Credits & Miscellaneous

-*Available Aid* is licensed under the MIT License, latest as of October 31st, 2022.
+*Portland Aid Guide* is licensed under the MIT License, latest as of October 31st, 2022.

 Credits to Bootstrap, Laravel, PHP, CSS, and other authors.